open-edge-insights/ts-kapacitor/README.md

     }]
     ```

-  * In case of, tick only udf, update the values of keys named "tick_script", "task_name", in the [config.json](config.json)file.
+  * In case of, tick only UDF, update the values of keys named "tick_script", "task_name", in the [config.json](config.json)file.
     for example
     ```
     "task": [{